 If your cat has multiple inflamed paw pads with a purplish tint, your cat may have pododermatitis.

-- Purplish tint to the paw pad
+- Purplish tint to the paw pad.

-- Paw pad appears ‘mushy’
+- Paw pad appears ‘mushy.’

-- Paw pad takes on a ‘pillow’ or ‘balloon’ shape
+- Paw pad takes on a ‘pillow’ or ‘balloon’ shape.

-- Cats often appear to not be in pain, but will favor unaffected feet
+- Cats often appear to not be in pain, but will favor unaffected feet.

-The main way to determine whether or not your cat has pododermatitis is through a blood test.
+The way to determine if your cat has pododermatitis is through a blood test.
 Cats with pododermatitis will often have high levels of lymphocytes and antibodies.
 Your vet may also perform a biopsy on the affected foot.
-This will rule out other sources of inflammation, like insect bites or tumors.
+This will rule out other sources of inflammation.

-To treat pododermatitis, the underlying immune-related condition must be addressed.
-An antibiotic may be given to your cat.
-About 50% of diagnosed cats improve after about two months of therapy.
+To treat pododermatitis, an antibiotic may be given to your cat.
+About 50% of diagnosed cats improve after about 2 months of therapy.
 Antibiotic prescriptions will continue for several months.
-The cat will then be observed if the condition comes back.
+For cats that do not respond to doxycycline, alternative prescription antibiotics will be given.

 Red blood cells are important as they carry oxygen to the cells in the body and remove carbon dioxide.
-With a low red blood cell count, cats become weak, lethargic, and lose appetite.
+With a low red blood cell count, cats can become weak, lethargic, and lose appetite.
 Causes include: